jadepoiskls/jadepoiskls/README.md

 - The Coffee Shop System was created in a simple console application. [^17] <br>
 - The Serenity Operating System. [^18] <br>
 - A top/htop alternative for GNU/Linux, BSD, Mac OS and Windows operating systems. [^19] <br>
+- A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.. [^20] <br>
+- Master the command line, in one page. [^21] <br>

 [^1]: [firestick-loader](https://github.com/jadepoiskls/firestick-loader)
 [^2]: [magisk](https://github.com/topjohnwu/Magisk)